top of page

 Does Firestopping Expire?
 What Contractors and Building Managers Need to Know

-It’s a question we’re often asked by building managers, contractors, and property owners: does firestopping expire?
-The answer isn’t a simple yes or no — but it’s definitely something every duty holder needs to understand.
+It’s a common question among building managers, contractors, and property owners: Does firestopping expire?
+The answer is not as straightforward as a simple yes or no. However, it is crucial for every duty holder to understand this topic thoroughly.

 ✅ Firestopping Products: Built to Last — But Not Forever

-Firestopping systems (like sealants, collars, wraps, and intumescent materials) are designed to resist fire for a specific period — usually 60, 90, or 120 minutes.
-But their effectiveness depends on:
+Firestopping systems, which include sealants, collars, wraps, and intumescent materials, are made to resist fire for specific amounts of time—typically 60, 90, or 120 minutes.
+Their effectiveness relies on several key factors:

-While the installed materials themselves don’t have an “expiry date” like food or medicine, they can degrade or become ineffective over time — especially if disturbed during refurbishments or hidden in voids no one checks.
+While the materials don't have an “expiry date” like food or medicine, they can degrade or become ineffective over time.
+This is especially true if they are disturbed during refurbishments or hidden in spaces that are rarely checked.

 🔍 What Can Go Wrong Over Time?

-• Mechanical damage (e.g., from retrofitted cables or pipes)
+• Mechanical damage from retrofitted cables or pipes can compromise the seal.

-• Label loss, making it impossible to trace or certify
+• Label loss can make it impossible to trace or certify the materials used.

 🧯 So… What Should You Do?

 1. Get a professional inspection.
-If you’re unsure about the condition or coverage of firestopping in your building, a survey by a certified team (like R2R’s) can identify issues.
+If you’re uncertain about the condition or coverage of firestopping in your building, hire a certified team (like R2R’s) to conduct a comprehensive survey.

 2. Keep good records.
-Proper documentation helps track installation dates, product types, and maintenance — all critical for compliance under the Building Safety Act.
+Proper documentation will help track installation dates, product types, and maintenance history.
+This is crucial for compliance with the Building Safety Act.

 3. Don’t DIY repairs.
-Firestopping systems should always be maintained and repaired by trained and third-party accredited professionals.
+Firestopping systems should always be maintained and repaired by trained and third-party accredited professionals to ensure effectiveness and compliance.

-Firestopping doesn’t “expire” on a specific date — but it absolutely can become ineffective.
-Regular inspections, quality installations, and a proactive maintenance plan are essential to keep your building protected and compliant.
+Firestopping doesn’t “expire” on a specific date.
+However, it can become ineffective over time if not properly maintained.
+Regular inspections, quality installations, and a robust maintenance plan are essential to keep your building protected and compliant.

 BlueSky Certified Installer logo with blue and white text.
 A checkmark is integrated into the design, conveying trust and professionalism.